 SUMMARY

-The king riding into Jerusalem “on a colt, the foal of a donkey” has been universally applied by Christians to Jesus’ entry into Jerusalem on Palm Sunday (MatthewA tax collector who became one of Jesus' 12 disciples More 21:5, John 12:15).
+The king riding into Jerusalem “on a colt, the foal of a donkey” has been applied by Christians to Jesus’ entry into Jerusalem on Palm Sunday (MatthewA tax collector who became one of Jesus' 12 disciples.
+More 21:5, John 12:15).

 ANALYSIS

-Kings rode horses; poor people rode donkeys.
-The irony of Palm Sunday is that JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity More rode not only a donkey, but is described as “humble, and mounted on a donkey” (Matthew 21:5), even as the people hailed him as the son of the mighty king DavidSecond king of Israel, David united the northern and southern kingdoms.
-More, no doubt in the hope that he would exercise his power to drive out the Romans.
-Applying the Zechariah verse to Jesus’ entry into Jerusalem was clearly meant to exemplify the true nature of Jesus’ ministry.
+The irony of Palm Sunday is that JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity.
+More not only rode a donkey, but is described as “humble, and mounted on a donkey” (Matthew 21:5), even as the people hailed him as the son of the mighty King David, no doubt in the hope that he would exercise his power to drive out the Romans.
+Applying the Zechariah verse to Jesus’ entry into Jerusalem was clearly meant to exemplify the true nature of Jesus’ ministry – non-violence and rejection of military conquest.